Uronarti: The "Campaign Palace"

 In addition to the fortress, Uronarti had some other mud brick constructions, the largest of which was a rectangular building that is discussed in scholarly literature as the "Campaign Palace".
 Before the construction of Lake Nasser, this rectangular building was interpreted as a palace that the king could have stayed at while on campaign.
 However, there is little evidence to support this analysis.
 We can see this is a larger building than others, and that could have indicated status.
 Unfortunately, this area is annually flooded, so studying it can be difficult.
 The URAP conducted studies at low water to see how much of the "palace" remained, but results were inconclusive.

 Exterior wall

 A massive boundary wall runs the length of the exterior, and extends several hundred meters to the south toward the Semna fortress.

 Boundary stela of Senusret III

 A near-duplicate of the text of the Semna stela of Senusret III was found at Uronarti by Georg Steindorf, Ludwig Borchardt and H. Schäfer.
 The inscription states that Senusret III was victorious over a Nubian army, however it is not clear what in this record is militaristic propaganda, and what is recounting of historical events.
 A discussion, transcription, and translation were published by J. Janssen.
 The stela is currently housed in the National Museum of Sudan.

 Similar sites

 Many similar fortresses, such as Buhen, Mirgissa, Shalfak, Askut, Dabenarti, Semna, and Kumma, were established within signaling distance of each other.
-Most of the fortresses are now beneath Lake Nasser, however areal surveillance has provided recent views of these sites.
+Most of the fortresses are now beneath Lake Nasser, however aerial surveillance has provided recent views of these sites.